 In 2015, my career as a chef was right on track and I was very pleased with what I had accomplished.
 But something was missing.
 I received health coach certification from The Institute of Integrated Nutrition in New York as my interest in nutrition and wellness began to grow.
 I wanted to challenge myself to create more than just an experience of other-worldly flavor with food.
 In 2016, I relocated to Los Angeles where I spent a year practicing plant-based cooking at The Springs.
 As I learned more about plant-based nutrition, I wanted to share the benefits I experienced with others, (not least of which was the marked difference in the way the food I ate tasted!).
 I wanted to improve people’s health, using food to change old, unhealthy habits and evolve their palate.
 I saw how exposure to new flavors and textures could reroute cravings from unhealthy foods to those that are wholesome and nutritious.
 I discovered that becoming a personal chef was a way in which I could work with people on a one-on-one basis, implementing dietary changes and improving overall health.
 Demanding schedules and busy households make it hard to maintain an ideal diet.
 As a personal chef, I’m able to provide clients the delicious healthy food for which a lack of free time often does not allow.

 I like to keep things simple.
 In light of the overabundance of information out there about healthy eating, I’ve devised a little saying to keep things uncomplicated: Eat the good stuff, remove the bad stuff, and don’t be afraid to change what you need to along the way.

-Services include: intimate events catering, personal chef, retreat chef, group classes, consultant, meal planner, and health coach.
+Services include: private chef, intimate events catering, group classes, consultant, + coach.